 Further research could investigate the relationship between climate change and the informal economy to understand how to increase adaptive capacity of informal sectors and how to scale-up low-carbon and climate resilient solutions from and for the informal sector.
 People whose livelihoods rely on the informal economy can be more vulnerable to climatic changes - for instance higher temperatures and extreme events - due to the lack of a regulatory framework and reliance on casual and intermittent employment.
 Developing knowledge and strategies for increasing adaptive capacity of informal businesses would reduce vulnerability.
-While some areas of the informal economy need low-carbon solutions to sustainably scale up business (such as sustainable energy to replace generators or reliance on biofuels), there are other sectors where current activity is already low-carbon strategy.
+While some areas of the informal economy need low-carbon solutions to sustainably scale up business (such as sustainable energy to replace generators or reliance on biofuels), there are other sectors where current activity is already low-carbon in nature (e.g. waste pickers) and could be scaled-up to citywide level as part of a broader low-carbon strategy.
 For example, around the world, informal recycling businesses showcase positive environmental outcomes, which can be starting points for more expansive recycling initiatives (Delgado-Ramos and Guibrunet 2017; Botello-Álvarez et al. 2018).
 These activities could become more efficient through city-level adaptation and mitigation programmes and be integrated as an aspect of a citywide low-carbon transition.